Roubini Global Economics

 Roubini Global Economics (RGE), formerly RGE Monitor, was a small economic consultancy for financial analysis.

 History

-Roubini Global Economics was founded in 2004 by Nouriel Roubini, former senior adviser in the U.S. Treasury and to the International Monetary Fund and a professor at New York University's Stern School of Business, and Camille LeBlanc, a serial entrepreneur in the digital media sector.
-LeBlanc was the founding CEO, and was responsible for building the initial team and seeding the product in 3,000 accounts in the public and private financial sector.
+Roubini Global Economics was founded in 2004 by Nouriel Roubini, former senior adviser for one year in the U.S. Treasury and briefly to the International Monetary Fund and a professor at New York University's Stern School of Business, and Camille LeBlanc, a serial entrepreneur in the digital media sector.
 The company re-branded itself as Roubini Global Economics in 2010.

 As of 2011, the firm was not profitable.
 Roubini said: "The most important thing in this kind of business is that you have to be right day in and day out.
 The fact that I made a right call a few years ago doesn’t matter."
 In July 2012, RGE announced that it had acquired Country Insights.

 Roubini closed the firm in 2016.